Atticus29/population-fragmentation/specs.md

 # Bugs

 ## High Priority
+- [ ] round and shuffle the question answers
 - [ ] check that the new questions reflect the current generation and not the previous generation's allele frequencies
 - [ ] Make it update currentGenNum on population manager everytime baby generation get marked complete
 - [ ] Make the mated pair displays look cleaner